This article was originally published on 7 Mar 2018, and has since been updated ready for the 2023 application window.

 - A specific job at a specific grade in a specific DHB e.g. House Officer in Emergency Medicine in Waikato DHB, or

-- General jobs at a specific grade in a specific DHB g.
-All House Officer jobs in Lakes DHB
+- General jobs at a specific grade in a specific DHB e.g. All House Officer jobs in Lakes DHB

-The system auto-populates your answers to questions if you’ve answered the same question in another application.
+The Kiwi Health Jobs application system auto-populates your answers if you’ve answered the same question in another application.
 This is handy, though there are still small differences that can catch you out.
-For example Northlands DHB have a separate application form entirely.
+For example, Northlands DHB have a separate application form entirely.
 Similarly the Auckland DHB (a large area covering Waitemata, Auckland and Counties Manukau DHB’s) has a separate CV form that you must use; failure to do so can void your application.

 2. Locum Agencies

 There are a few locum agencies with whom you can register in order to get a job in NZ.
-Our experience has been with GSL (Gold Standard Locums), though others do exist.
-They all appear to be free.
+Jamie’s experience was with Triple0, though others do exist.
+They are free for the user and receive a “finder’s fee” from the health board.

 The upside is that they facilitate a lot of the paperwork that you will otherwise need to do yourself.
 They are more likely to have job availability during periods when national applications aren’t open (e.g. in August when you finish F2) and can look for quite specific jobs for you e.g. House Officer in O&G in Auckland starting in October, rather than having to apply to many different jobs.